Tessarium/NeuroYT/README.md

 ![](https://raw.githubusercontent.com/Tessarium/NeuroYT/master/ImagesForGitHub/2.jpg)

 ## Addition
 Project is still in development.
 In plans, change the model to mask rcnn and of course teach it.
-And rebuild some parths of the code and logick to make recognising faster (now it`s about 2 minutes)
+And rebuild some parts of the code and logic to make recognising faster (now it`s about 2 minutes)